-‘Little People, Big World:’ Tori Roloff Shares Baby Jackson’s Happiest Video To Date [Watch]
+‘Little People, Big World’: Tori Roloff Shares Baby Jackson’s Happiest Video To Date [Watch]

 And just like that our little man is 4 months old!
 Lots of milestones this month: Baby J can hold his head up????????
 We can roll over…sometimes????
 We want to put everything in our mouth. ????
 We went on our first airplane ride! ✈️ We went to Catalina ????
 We went to Disneyland °o° We love telling stories ????
 We're still not sleeping through the night ????
 We're already huge fans of the Seahawks ????????????
 We weigh almost 16 pounds!
 And we got to meet our cousin Ember Jean! ???? (who we are already so in love with!)
 We love you Jackson! #babyjroloff #ZandTPartyofThree

-Overall, this weekend seems to be going wonderfully for Tori, Zach and Jackson Roloff.
+Overall, this weekend seems to be going wonderfully for Tori, Zach, and Jackson Roloff.
 While controversy might be brewing on the other side of the family, with rumors emerging once more about an alleged conflict between Amy Roloff and Jeremy and Audrey, Tori’s warm family posts continue to be a breath of fresh air for the Little People, Big World community.

 What do you think about Tori’s latest upload?
 Isn’t Baby J the cutest ever?
-Sound off in the comments below!
+Sound off in the comments section below!

 [Featured Image by Tori Roloff/Instagram]